-💱 Add Relying Party Trust : Wizard Choose Issuance Aut thorization Rules Steps Issuance authorization rules determine whether a user is permitted to receive claims for the relving party.
+💱 Add Relying Party Trust : Wizard Choose Issuance Aut thorization Rules Steps Issuance authorization rules determine whether a user is permitted to receive claims for the relying party.
 Welcome Choose one of the following options for the initial behavior of this relying party's issuance authorization rules.
-Select Data Source Permit all users to access this reluing partu.
-Specify Display Name Choose Profile The issuance authorization rules will be configured to permit all users to access this relying party.
-The Configure Certificate relying party service or application may still deny the user access.
-Configure URL O Deny all users access to this relying party.
-The issuance authorization rules will be configured to depuial users access to this relying party.
-You must be configured to depuial users.
-Configure Identifiers later add issuance authorization rules to enable any users to access this relying party.
-You must Choose Issuance Authorization Rules Ready to Add Trust You can change the issuance authorization rules for this relying party trust by selecting the relying party trust and clicking Edit Claim Rules in the Actions pane.
+Select Data Source Specify Display Name Permit all users to access this relying party Choose Profile The issuance authorization rules will be configured to permit all users to access this relying party.
+The relying party service or application may still deny the user access.
+Configure Certificate O Deny all users access to this relying party Configure URL The issuance authorization rules will be configured to deny all users access to this relying party.
+You must Configure Identifiers later add issuance authorization rules to enable any users to access this relying party.
+Fourmust Choose Issuance Authorization Rules Ready to Add Trust You can change the issuance authorization rules for this relying party trust by selecting the relying party trust and clicking Edit Claim Rules in the Actions pane.
 Finish < Previous Next > Cancel Help k.
 Select the Finish button.